 The cats and dogs are popular pets in this world.
 Hence, there are lots of people interacting with them every day.
-There is some research found that interacting with an animal could have a positive impact to our health and happiness.
+There is some research found that interacting with an animal could have a positive impact on our health and happiness.
 However, other researchers have found the opposite, which doesn’t have any impact.
 It could be worse in some cases than that of non–pet owners.
 (Herzog.
 2011).

 The not very recent research about the dog, conducted by D.N.
 Baxter (1984), found that dogs instinctively pollute the surrounding environment.
-They sometimes compete with humans for foods.
+They sometimes compete with humans for food.
 Besides, there are three main dogs problems which are identified, which are: the spread of toxocariasis by canine excreta; the effects of dog’s barking on the quality of life; and the fact that in the prosperous society, dogs often consume more nutritious foods than humans elsewhere, while sometimes some cats owners behave similarly.

 Generally, Female and male dogs instinctively investigate, and mark ‘their ground’ with their urine and/or feces (Baxter, 1984).
 Therefore, there are some risks to public health from a large number of canine excreta (dog feces) on the streets of urban areas that may be a concern.
 It contains many pathogenic microorganisms that are dangerous to humans.
 Even more, these pathogenic microorganisms could resistant to several classes of antibiotics.
-One of the research found that these microorganisms contain an average of E. faecium (61.6%), E. gallinarum (23.3%) and E. casseliflavus (5.5%).
-In summary, these strains were resistant to clindamycin (86.3%), tetracycline (65.7%), erythromycin (60.27%) and ampicillin (47.9%).
-Also, high-level aminoglycoside resistance (HLAR) was found in 65.7% of this microorganisms.
-Furthermore, resistance to three or more antibiotics and six or more antibiotics were observed in 67.12% and 38.4%, respectively.
+One of the research found that these microorganisms contain an average of E. faecium (61.6%), E. gallinarum (23.3%), and E. casseliflavus (5.5%).
+In summary, these strains were resistant to clindamycin (86.3%), tetracycline (65.7%), erythromycin (60.27%), and ampicillin (47.9%).
+Also, high-level aminoglycoside resistance (HLAR) was found in 65.7% of these microorganisms.
+Furthermore, resistance to three or more antibiotics and six or more antibiotics was observed in 67.12% and 38.4%, respectively.
 (Cinquepalmi, et al. 2013)

 Some breeds of the dog suffering from welfare problems.
 It not only because they have extreme characteristics.
 But also, the presence of high levels of inherited diseases.
 Nevertheless, the popularity and population of such breeds are not declining.
-It caused many dog owners experience different health problem with their dog.
+It caused many dog owners to experience different health problems with their dogs.
 Therefore, these issues sometimes requiring veterinary care or other professional assistance.
 Even more, the research found that many of the owners of French Bulldogs often have experiences with health and behavior problems with their dogs.
 (Sandøe, et al. 2017)

-In addition, the dog’s mouth is contained C.
+Besides, the dog’s mouth is contained C.

 Accordingly, did soil has any relationship with this?
 In general, Yes it did.
 Today antibiotics are believed to fight against many types of bacterial disease.
 However, these bacterial is start growing resistance to the drugs.
 Hence, it is going to be a major problem.
 The research found that recently there is a promising antibiotic, most importantly, that extracted from soil.
-In other words, this is the powers of soil microorganisms.
+In other words, this is the power of soil microorganisms.
 This antibiotic is called teixobactin.
-As a result of using animal tests, it proved to be effective at killing a wide variety of disease caused by bacteria.
+As a result of using animal tests, it proved to be effective at killing a wide variety of diseases caused by bacteria.
 Furthermore, it also proved to kill even those that already have developed immunity to other drugs.
 (Brian.
 2015).
 Accordingly, there is some benefit microorganism in soil, that can kill the pathogenic microorganisms from the dog’s saliva, before they can harm any humans.